turingschool/front-end-curriculum/projects/complete-me.md

 ## Evaluation Rubric

 The project evaluation will have two parts:
-* an in-person live code
+* an in-person live code/whiteboarding session
+  - be able to whiteboard/draw out how methods like insert or find would work in the trie
-  - implement a new method
+  - implement a new method, and/or remove and re-implement a pre-existing method
-  - this demonstrates your problem-solving process
+  - demonstrate your problem-solving process
 * submission of the complete project
   - complete functionality
   - complete testing suite